JosefAlbers/Dialektik/README.md

 # Customize the synthesis process
 output = synthesize(
-   list_source=['your_source'],
+   topic="AI agents",
-   num_book=3,
+   list_source=['arxiv'],
-   per_book=3,
+   list_exclude=['MIRI', 'Machine Intelligence Research Institute'], num_book=3,
-   api_model="mistralai/Mistral-Nemo-Instruct-2407"
+   per_book=3
 )
 ```

 ### Accessing the Dataset

 The default dataset at 'JosefAlbers/StampyAI-alignment-research-dataset' is publicly available.
-You don't need to set up any environment variables or run the setup() function to use `dialektik` with this dataset.
+You don't need to set up any environment variables to use `dialektik` with this dataset.

-### (Optional) Using Custom Datasets
+### Using Custom Datasets

 If you want to use your own dataset: